bastosmichael/ephemyral-go-cli/README.md

 ### SEE ALSO

-* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing tasks that leverage machine learning models.
+* [ephemyral](./docs/ephemyral.md)	 - Ephemyral is an AI-powered CLI application for managing coding tasks that leverage machine learning models.

 ## ephemyral test

-Deploy AI models to generate and run optimized test commands for the specified directory, enhancing test accuracy and efficiency.
+Deploy AI models to generate and run optimized test commands for the specified directories, enhancing test accuracy and efficiency.

 ### Synopsis